Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Discussion

 \section{Discussion}

-Overall, our study successfully demonstrated the gate and temperature tunability of CR and MT Coulomb drag contributions while contrasting their density and temperature dependence.
-Interestingly, both components exhibited positive and negative polarities at temperatures below 500 mK, with the CR component changing sign whenever the subband number changed.
-Notably, the observation of a negative MT component of the drag signal sits at odd with Coulomb drag prediction in clean TLLs \cite{klesse_coulomb_2000, pustilnik_coulomb_2003, dmitriev_coulomb_2012} and highlights the role of disorder in our system, and its impact on the nature of Coulomb scattering.
-While a number of observations such as a temperature upturn in the drag signal strength and an increasing drag magnitude with decreasing temperature are consistent with Luttinger liquid physics, the specific values of the power-law exponents extracted are not readily explained within the current Coulomb drag literature.
-Our observations highlight the richness of interactions between Coulomb-coupled 1D systems and the need for further theoretical investigations, especially in the presence of disorder.
+Overall, our study successfully demonstrated the gate and temperature tunability of reciprocal and nonreciprocal Coulomb drag contributions while contrasting their density and temperature dependences.
+Interestingly, both components exhibited positive and negative polarities at temperatures below 500 mK, with the nonreciprocal component changing sign whenever the subband number changed.
+Notably, the observation of a negative reciprocal component of the drag signal sits at odds with Coulomb drag prediction in clean TLLs \cite{klesse_coulomb_2000, pustilnik_coulomb_2003, dmitriev_coulomb_2012} and highlights the role of disorder in our system, and its impact on the nature of Coulomb scattering.
+While a number of observations, such as a temperature upturn in the drag signal strength and an increasing drag magnitude with decreasing temperature, are consistent with Luttinger liquid physics, the specific values of the power-law exponents extracted are not readily explained within the current Coulomb drag literature.
+Our observations highlight the richness of interactions between Coulomb-coupled 1D systems and the need for further theoretical investigations, especially in the presence of disorder, detailing how momentum transfer away from $k_{F}$ affects the nonreciprocal Coulomb drag component compared to the reciprocal one.
 Such studies could be instrumental to the realization of novel applications in the realm of topological quantum computing \cite{Lutchyn_2018} or heat harvesting \cite{Sothmann_2014}.